ViciousCabaret/rpi-monitoring/README.md

 - upload_files_to_google_drive_command.py: responsible for uploading saved monitoring recordings into Google Drive
 - delete_uploaded_files_command.py: responsible for deleting already uploaded monitoring recordings to save space on card

+#### SHOWTIME:
+- to run the whole system make sure that:
+  - you have credentials.json file
+  - .env file contains correct GOOGLE_DRIVE_FOLDER_ID value
+  - cronjob is set
+  - database is migrated